genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 #### Resource

+`resourceName` refers to the name of a resource on the server.
+This could be:

+- a `query` in a Data Server
+- a `ReqRep` definition in a Request Server
+- an `eventHandler`in the Event Handler.

-`resourceName` refers to the name of either a `DATASERVER` query, a `ReqRep` definition or a specific `EVENT_HANDLER`.
-This essentially is the resource to be managed.
-In the [above example](#set-up), we use `ALL_COUNTERPARTYS` which is a `SDATASERVER` query, as, by convention, they all start with `ALL_`.
+ In the [above example](#set-up), we use `ALL_COUNTERPARTYS`, which is a `query` in a Data Server; by convention, these queries all start with `ALL_`.

 #### Events

 `createEvent`, `updateEvent`, `deleteEvent` are set to be the events on the back end that handle the specific actions, such as deleting counterparty data.
 For the create and update functionality, these also define the resource in which the form is populated when the user is creating or updating an entity.
-After adding an event, a button for performing the selected action appears.
+After adding an event, a button is displayed so that the user can perform the selected action.

 #### Datasource configuration